 Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale Output HE1 Refugees and migrants receive health care, supplies and information # of refugees and migrants benefiting from primary health care consultations This indicator measures the access of refugees and migrants from Venezuela to the primary health care facilities (e.g. health posts, health centers) to receive consultations for TB, COVID-19, HIV/AIDS, non-communicable diseases, mental health, maternal and child health, sexual and reproductive health including family planning, STIs, psychosocial support, emergencies and prevention and care of gender-based violence including clinical management of sexual violence, among others.
 Output HE2 Refugees and migrants receive health care, supplies and information # of refugees and migrants from Venezuela assisted with vaccination against COVID-19 This indicator measures the access of refugees and migrants from Venezuela who have protection against COVID-19.
 Output HE3 Refugees and migrants receive health care, supplies and information # of vaccine doses applied to refugees and migrants from Venezuela according to life cycle and national calendar This indicator measures the access of refugees and migrants from Venezuela to mandatory vaccines according to the age group and the country's calendar.
-Output HE4 Refugees and migrants receive health care, supplies and information # of refugees and migrants from Venezuela who received supplies This indicator measures the direct support of the health sector partners of the national platforms, to refugees and migrants, through the delivery of supplies (such as dignity kits, clean delivery kits, hygiene kits, PPEs and others) Output HE5 Refugees and migrants receive health care, supplies and information # of campaigns and people who received information on promotion and access to health services This indicator measures the support of the health sector partners of the national platforms, through the dissemination of information on access to health services in the recipient country, as well as promotional actions for health problems through different strategies such as communication campaigns, delivery of brochures, among others.
+Output HE4 Refugees and migrants receive health care, supplies and information # of refugees and migrants from Venezuela who received supplies This indicator measures the direct support of the health sector partners of the national platforms, to refugees and migrants, through the delivery of supplies (such as dignity kits, clean delivery kits, hygiene kits, PPEs and others) Output HE5 Refugees and migrants receive health care, supplies and information # of campaigns and people who received information on promotion and access to health services This indicator measures the support of the health sector partners of the national platforms, through the dissemination of information on access to health services in the recipient country; as well as promotional actions for health problems through different strategies such as communication campaigns, delivery of brochures, among others.
 Output HE6 " Health facilities are strengthened to provide services" # of health facilities supported for the refugees and migrants care This indicator measures the number of health facilities (including hospitals, clinics, laboratories, ambulatory care centers and specialized care centers) that care for refugees and migrants from Venezuela and have received medicines, medical devices, medical supplies or have improved its infrastructure with the support of the health sector partners of the national platforms.
 Output HE7 " Health facilities are strengthened to provide services" # of health personnel and community workers trained This indicator measures the number of people who work in health facilities (health personnel: doctors, nurses, laboratory workers, etc.) and in other health care services in host communities (promoters, agents, leaders and community actors) who have received training (talks, workshops, seminars, webinars) by the health sector partners of the national platforms, on issues of primary care, first aid, emergency care, sexual and reproductive health, and prevention and care of gender-based violence cases, HIV/AIDS, mental health and other topics.

-The humanitarian transportation response will contribute to the protection, integration and access to basic goods and services for vulnerable transport The humanitarian trans contribute to the protec access to basic goods refugees and migrants Proportion of vulnerable refugee and migrant population that has access to humanitarian transport Proportion of vulnerable refugee and migrant population that has access to humanitarian transport
+Outcome HT1 access to by tarian transportation response will othe protection, integration and asic goods and services for vulnerable Proportion of vulnerable refugee and migrant population that has access to humanitarian transport refugees and migrants